wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/security-governance-intro/includes/4-center-of-excellence-starter-kit.md

     an application already exists instead of creating another app that provides similar functionality.
-Once an app has been approved by the **App Audit** process, which we previously described, these apps can be featured in the app catalogue by having the app's metadata include **In App Catalog** and **Featured In App Catalog** as part of the **App Audit** process.
+Once an app has been approved by the **App Audit** process, which we previously described, these apps can be featured in the app catalog by having the app's metadata include **In App Catalog** and **Featured In App Catalog** as part of the **App Audit** process.